Get in line: one Apple store per 216 million Chinese

 HANDS-ON EXPERIENCE

-The shortage of retail stores and authorised re-sellers leaves ample room for unlicensed re-sellers to move in.
-Bad consumer experiences at these unauthorised shops are common and they run the risk of eventually eroding confidence in Apple's products, said David Wolf, chief executive of Beijing-based consultancy Wolf Group Asia.
+The shortage of retail stores and authorized re-sellers leaves ample room for unlicensed re-sellers to move in.
+Bad consumer experiences at these unauthorized shops are common and they run the risk of eventually eroding confidence in Apple's products, said David Wolf, chief executive of Beijing-based consultancy Wolf Group Asia.

 If Apple doesn't expand its network of stores and authorized re-sellers, it "loses not only near-term sales, it also endangers the sustainability of its success in China," he said.